District Parole Officer

 District Parole Officers supervise offenders who have been released on parole or mandatory supervision to complete their sentences while living in Texas communities.
 Their mission is to promote public safety and positive offender change through effective supervision, programs and services.
 They obtain information and prepare documentation related to offenders and parole supervision activities.
 They spend a lot of time in the community, verifying employment and residential plans of offenders, conducting parole investigations, and liaison activities with criminal justice agencies, social services agencies, and other public and private entities.
 View job description.

-District Parole Officers are organized into five regions, with regional offices located in San Antonio, Midland, Houston, Dallas and Tyler.
+District Parole Officers are organized into five regions, with regional offices located in San Antonio, Lubbock, Houston, Dallas and Tyler.
 There are a total of 67 Parole offices located through out the state.

 District Parole Officers benefit from the following: